Netflix/metaflow-docs/docs/getting-started/tutorials/season-2-scaling-out-and-up/episode06.md

 **Before playing this episode:**

-1. `python -m pip install pandas==1.4.2`
+1. `python -m pip install notebook`
-2. `python -m pip install notebook==6.5.3`
+2. `python -m pip install matplotlib`
-3. `python -m pip install matplotlib==3.7.1`
-4. This tutorial requires access to compute and storage resources on in the cloud, which can be configured by
+3. This tutorial requires access to compute and storage resources on in the cloud, which can be configured by
    1. Following the instructions [here](https://outerbounds.com/docs/engineering-welcome/) or
    2. Requesting [a sandbox](https://outerbounds.com/sandbox/).
-5. This tutorial requires the `conda` package manager to be installed with the conda-forge channel added.
+4. This tutorial requires the `conda` package manager to be installed with the conda-forge channel added.
    1. Download Miniconda at [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)
    2. `conda config --add channels conda-forge`

 **To play this episode:**

 1. `cd metaflow-tutorials`
-2. Open `02-statistics/stats.py` and uncomment the `@conda_base` decorator
-3. `python 02-statistics/stats.py --environment conda run --with kubernetes --max-workers 4`
+2. `python 02-statistics/stats.py run --with kubernetes --max-workers 4`
-4. `jupyter-notebook 06-statistics-redux/stats.ipynb`
+3. `jupyter-notebook 06-statistics-redux/stats.ipynb`
-5. Open _**stats.ipynb**_ in your notebook
+4. Open _**stats.ipynb**_ in your notebook

 :::caution